JAPN 101 Beginning Japanese I 3 Credits

 JAPN 207 Mastering Kanji through Calligraphy 3 Credits

-Prequisite(s): JAPN 101.
+requisite(s): JAPN 112.
 “Kanji” 漢字 is one of three writing systems in Japanese, along with hiragana and katakana.
 Approximately 2,000 to 3,000 kanji are commonly used in Japan.
 Because kanji is generally recognized as one of the major challenges for learners of Japanese, this course is designed to facilitate the acquisition of kanji through 1) hands-on experience with calligraphy; 2) learning the basic radicals and their significance; 3) developing reading knowledge of kanji in sentences and in short essays.
 Students will learn a minimum of 80 kanji required in the Level 4 of the JLPT, the official worldwide Japanese-Language Proficiency Test 日本語能力試験.
 The course will also introduce the historical background of calligraphy and its influence on Chinese and Japanese art.
-This is an elective, intermediate level course designed for students who have successfully completed at least Beginning Japanese I (JAPN 101).
+This is an elective, intermediate level course designed for students who have successfully completed at least Beginning Japanese II (JAPN 112).
 Meets World Language Requirement.
 3 hours lecture.

 JAPN 208 Reading in Japanese 3 Credits